Booth Street Redevelopment Master PlanEn Français >

 The historic character of the site provided the inspiration for the vision of the complex.
-Pathways, alleyways, and green spaces will in the future be designed to create an intimate and sheltered outdoor space, reinforcing the campus-like setting of the heritage buildings.
-The concept plan which establishes the parameters for future development, led by Stantec in collaboration with ERA, has now been approved by the City of Ottawa.
+Pathways, alleyways, and green spaces will be added to the complex in the future to create an intimate and sheltered outdoor space, reinforcing the campus-like setting of the heritage buildings.
+The concept plan, which was produced by Stantec in collaboration with ERA to establish the parameters of future development, has now been approved by the City of Ottawa.

 - Adaptive Reuse, Accessibility & Additions/Building Conservation/Development & Urban Planning/Heritage & Cultural Planning